YOU ARE EXPLORING

 For those who enjoy leisurely walks, Ball State offers five different one-mile Tree Trail walks on campus.
 Trees are marked along the route.
 In addition, the community offers playgrounds, picnic areas, baseball diamonds, basketball and tennis courts, and swimming pools.
 Numerous hiking, biking and nature trails are nearby, and the local reservoir supports boating and fishing.
 Public and private golf courses are also available in the area.

+The Muncie campus offers a variety of student-focused participation opportunities.
 For example, IU School of Medicine-Muncie students started a local Internal Medicine Student Interest Group that meets three to five times each semester.
 Local physicians are invited to join the group meetings to discuss this area of medicine.
 The group is sponsored by the Internal Medicine residency program at Ball Memorial hospital.